When you don't want to share your name or location with the other parent

 There are different organisations that offer a money transfer service online or through post offices.
 To set up a transfer, they need an email or telephone number.
 These services usually charge fees.
 Check with the service provider to make sure you understand any charges

 If you don't mind sharing your bank account details with the other parent, CMS can give them your bank account details.
-But you won't need any contact with the other parent.

 Getting information and advice